phvu/CarND-Vehicle-Detection/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-False positives are eliminated by several ways:
+False positives are eliminated in several ways:

 - Any detected window of size less than 1000 pixels will be discarded.
 This roughly corresponds to image patches of size 32 x 32, which is quite small.
 The code is in lines 134-135 and 292 of `car_detect.py`.